-The FATF welcomes the initial engagement by the Democratic People's Republic of Korea (DPRK) with the FATF.
-However, the FATF remains concerned by the DPRK's failure to address the significant deficiencies in its anti-money laundering and combating the financing of terrorism (AML/CFT) regime and the serious threat this poses to the integrity of the international financial system.
-The FATF urges the

-DPRK to immediately and meaningfully address its AML/CFT deficiencies.
+The FATF remains concerned by the DPRK's failure to address the significant deficiencies in its anti-money laundering and combating the financing of terrorism (AML/CFT) regime and the serious threat this poses to the integrity of the international financial system.
+The FATF urges the DPRK to immediately and meaningfully address its AML/CFT deficiencies.